 Now that you have some clues on choosing shin guards, bear in mind that your ultimate choice depends on what you are looking for.
 Ask yourself if you are looking for best overall protection, lightweight (for mobility), attractive aesthetic design, or a price tag that fits your budget.
 Here are my picks for the best Muay Thai Shin Guards in the market to help you further narrow down your options:

 Top King’s premium leather shin guards are constant chart toppers in Muay Thai gear reviews.
 With good leg coverage that reaches around the shins completely, and a high density foam padding, these shin guards will give you ample protection for your sparring needs.
 For a secure and stable fit, the shin guards feature a hook and loop strap system that holds them comfortably in place.

 The sleek silhouette of Top King shin guards is another of the reasons for their popularity with the Muay Thai crowd.
 They fit better, look better, and feel less bulky -and hence more mobile- compared to other brands.
 The compromise made with such a design is that the sides of the lower legs may not be as well protected as a result.
-The dual tone tribal accents provide a reinforced padding for added protection while adding a nice aesthetic touch.
-There ain’t no perfect shin guards but these are as good as it gets.
+The dual tone tribal accents on the empower series provide a reinforced padding for added protection while adding a nice aesthetic touch.
+The regular superstar series are just as highly recommended.
+There ain’t no perfect shin guards but Top King shin guards are as good as they get.

 |– “If you’re looking for shin guards, just buy these.”